nshawn4675/nshawn4675.github.io/_posts/2021-02-14-Is-Graph-Bipartite.md

 ---
 layout: post
 title: "[LeetCode February Challange] Day 14 - Is Graph Bipartite?"
 date: 2021-02-14 00:00:00 +0800
-categories: jekyll update
+categories: LeetCode
-tags: [LeetCode, Medium, Depth-first Search, Breadth-first Search, Graph, Facebook, eBay, ByteDance]
+tags: [Medium, Depth-First Search, Breadth-First Search, Union Find, Graph, Facebook, eBay, ByteDance, C++]
 ---
 There is an **undirected** graph with <font color="red">n</font> nodes, where each node is numbered between <font color="red">0</font> and <font color="red">n - 1</font>.
 You are given a 2D array <font color="red">graph</font>, where <font color="red">graph[u]</font> is an array of nodes that node <font color="red">u</font> is adjacent to.
 More formally, for each <font color="red">v</font> in <font color="red">graph[u]</font>, there is an undirected edge between node <font color="red">u</font> and node <font color="red">v</font>.
 The graph has the following properties: